trasz/test/capv.md

 The other way is the ordinary execve(2) syscall (or posix\_spawn(2), ie any kind of running a binary) with `kern.opportunistic_coexecve` sysctl set to 1 - this makes the kernel try to colocate processes whenever possible.
-By default it tries to colocate them with their parents, falling back to the traditional behaviour of allocating new address spaces.
+By default it tries to colocate them with their parents.
+Should this fail, e.g. because the binary is hybrid (colocation is only supported for purecap binaries at the moment), it will fall back to the traditional behaviour of allocating a new address space.
 This is useful for enabling communication between independent programs, eg within a shell session.